-Our daily live chats and forums, moderated by mental health professionals and other members of the community, provide the questions and structures so we feel comfortable enough to share.
+Our daily live chats and forums, moderated by members of the community, provide the questions and structures so we feel comfortable enough to share.

 Whether your caregiving journey has just begun, defines your life or is nearing its end, your health and well-being rely on you making time to properly cope with and address the challenging parts of your life that you handle every day.